Paolof98/Stock_market_project/README.md

 I worked on this project with Python, SQL, R, Excel and Tableu.
 Below is the summary table of the methodology of this project.

 ![](Methodology%20summary%20table.png)

+In Python I used APIs to extract the most recent data of the stock market from Yahoo finance, for example:

 This work is divided in the following parts: